 In the last weeks of pregnancy, your health care provider will check to see what position your baby is in.

-If your baby’s position does not feel normal, you may need an ultrasound.
-If the ultrasound shows your baby is breech, your doctor will talk with you about your options for a safe delivery.
+If your baby's position does not feel normal, you may need an ultrasound.
+If the ultrasound shows your baby is breech, your provider will talk with you about your options for a safe delivery.

 What Is Breech?

 In breech position, the baby's bottom is down.
 There are a few types of breech:

 - Complete breech means the baby is bottom-first, with knees bent.

 - Frank breech means the baby's legs are stretched up, with feet near the head.